 - Lack of supervision in the bathtub or other body of water

 - A swimming pool is a risk factor in itself.
-Children who have drowned, usually have been out of sight for less than 5 minutes.
+Children, who have drowned, usually have been out of sight for less than 5 minutes.

 - Lack of life jackets (personal floatation devices) on boats.
-Pool toys are not a substitute for a
+Pool toys are not a substitute for a "real" life jacket.

-Child abuse or neglect
+- Child abuse or neglect